 Breather Boss: Multiple, but Beefne from the first game counts... you just attack him and then throw him off the platform into the instant death lava.

-Contested Sequel: While by no means a bad game, it's generally agreed that Wario Land 4 is weaker than the previous two.
+Contested Sequel: While still considered a good game, it's generally agreed that Wario Land 4 is weaker than the previous two.
 This is mainly because it makes Wario able to be killed again, there are fewer transformations Wario can go into, it makes every level a time-trial mission to escape before it explodes, and it becomes mandatory to find every single treasure to beat the game.

 Every game since Wario Land 4 is even more contested.
 Which one is the 'true' sequel to the previous games?
-Well, you'll get a lot of different answers to that question.
+Well, youíll get a lot of different answers to that question, as each has different gameplay mechanics and game design.
+Do you prefer the 3D beat-em-up/platformer hybrid approach of Wario World, the stylus-oriented gameplay of Wario: Master of Disguise, or the more return-to-form 2D platforming of Wario Land: Shake It!?
+As for whether any of them are even good games... thatís pretty debated as well.
 Wario Land Shake It gets flak for being too much like Wario Land 4 except with less new ideas in it, Wario World has a very mixed critical reception in general, and Wario Master of Disguise is seen by quite a few fans and critics as just plain bad.
 You can see this by the Metacritic scores of each game:

 It was also because she was the first female Big Bad in a Mario universe game.
 (Yes, she predated Cackletta, the Shadow Queen, the Golden Diva, etc. by several years.)

 Wario himself was one in Super Mario Land 2, which is what led to the birth of this series.

 Fanon: The games have never given Captain Syrup's first name, but everyone assumes it's Maple.
 It does have Word of Dante on its side, though, having been used in a Famitsu article.